Luligu/matterbridge/README-DEV.md

 In the next releases I will remove the duplicated exports so please update your plugins.

-I added some error messages when a plugin has wrong imports and the plugin will be disabled to prevent instability and crashes.
+I added some error messages when a plugin has wrong imports or configurations and the plugin will be disabled to prevent instability and crashes.

 ## Guidelines on the migration to matter.js V8